 “They both sell stuff online, so why aren’t they the same?”

 Despite the fact that they are both used for online business, their concept is different.
 A marketplace is an online platform where the website owner allows third-party vendors to sell on the platform and invoice customers directly.
 Different sellers can advertise their goods to customers via the marketplace.
 It’s like a farmer’s market with different sellers and buyers, but all the transactions pass through the marketplace server and all sellers and buyers have to respect the marketplace guidelines.
-In exchange for providing clients and facilitate the sales, the marketplace takes a commission fee before paying the buyer.
+In exchange for providing clients and facilitating the sales, the marketplace takes a commission fee before paying the buyer.

 Marketplaces, on the other hand, benefit from a diverse user base.
 Since there are so many vendors, each one promotes the marketplace on their own, resulting in a viral spread of information.
 The more satisfied customers are, the more likely they are to transact on the platform.

 If you choose to create a marketplace, most of your costs will be related to digital channels: the development and maintenance fees for a marketplace will be much higher as this type of platform requires a large amount of work.
-The marketing fees to bring clients and sellers will be higher as well, as it takes a substantial amount of traffic and sales to be profitable.
-Managing a large number of sellers and the legal fees for such a platform might be costly as well; however, your premises costs will be lower and you won’t have to invest in stock and logistic fees to import or sell products.
+The marketing fees to bring in clients and sellers will be higher as well, as it takes a substantial amount of traffic and sales to be profitable.
+Managing a large number of sellers and the legal fees for such a platform might be costly as well.
+However, your premises’ costs will be lower and you won’t have to invest in stock and logistic fees to import or sell products.